-In plain English....
+In plain English...

-This document will help you get planning permission
+Compliance with this document will help you achieve planning permission

 High quality proposals which follow and meet the requirements of 'Design in the Jewellery Quarter' will be received positively.
 Poor quality proposals which ignore its requirements will be unlikely to gain consent.